The Data & Insights Hub

 $19M

-the value of the performance space to Expedia
+the value of the performance tools to Expedia

 The problem